- » Account Request

 To configure a WebDAV connection, you will need to have available:

-Humboldt State University recommends using the SSH Secure Shell application for Windows because it supports secure file transfer connections.
-You will need to have SSH Secure Shell installed before proceeding.
-The following instructions are based on SSH Secure Shell 3.2.2.
+Humboldt State University recommends using the WinSCP application for Windows because it supports secure file transfer connections.
+You will need to install WinSCP before following the instructions below, which are based on WinSCP 5.1.1

 Please note that command line (terminal or SSH) access is not permitted on this server.